uwsampa/accept/docs/cli.md

 This explains which opportunities where analyzed for approximation, which are ready for relaxation, and which statements are preventing relaxation opportunities.

+### `accept run`

+Run the entire ACCEPT workflow for the program in the current working directory.
+Print out the optimal configurations discovered by ACCEPT.

 ### `accept precise`

 Build and execute a baseline, precise configuration of the program in the current working directory.